odoo/odoo/addons/hr/README.md

 timesheets or check attendances for each employee.
 Get your analytic accounting posted automatically based on time spent on your projects.

-Leaves Management
+Time Off Management
 -----------------

 Keep track of the vacation days accrued by each employee.
-Employees enter their requests (paid leaves, sick leaves, etc), for managers to approve and validate.
+Employees enter their requests (paid time off, sick time off, etc), for managers to approve and validate.
 It's all done in just a few clicks.
 The agenda of each employee is updated accordingly.